A Survey on Transferability of Adversarial Examples across Deep Neural Networks: Optimization-Based Transferable Attacks

 where $g^{(t)}$ is the gradient of the loss function with respect to the input, $\alpha$ denotes the step size at each iteration, and $\text{Clip}_x^{\epsilon}$ ensures that the perturbation satisfies the $\ell_\infty$-norm constraints.

-\textbf{MI} One of the simplest and most widely used techniques to improve the generalizability of neural networks is to incorporate momentum in the gradient direction \citep{polyak1964some, duch1998optimization}.
-Motivated by this, \citeauthor{dong2018boosting} propose a momentum iterative fast gradient sign method (MI-FGSM) to improve the vanilla iterative FGSM methods by integrating the momentum term in the input gradient.
+\textbf{Momentum (MI-FGSM).} One of the simplest and most widely used techniques to improve the generalizability of neural networks is to incorporate momentum in the gradient direction \citep{polyak1964some, duch1998optimization}.
+Motivated by this, \citet{dong2018boosting} propose a momentum iterative fast gradient sign method (MI-FGSM) to improve the vanilla iterative FGSM methods by integrating the momentum term in the input gradient.
 At each iteration, MI-FGSM updates $g^{(t+1)}$ by using

 where $g^{(t)}$ now represents the accumulated gradients at iteration $t$, $\mu$ denotes the decay factor of $g^{(t)}$, and the formulation for $x^{adv(t+1)}$ remains the same as (\ref{eq:i-fgsm}).
-By integrating the momentum term into the iterative attack process, the MI method can help escape from poor local maxima, leading to higher transferability for adversarial examples.
+By integrating the momentum term into the iterative attack process, MI-FGSM can help escape from poor local maxima, leading to higher transferability for adversarial examples.

-\textbf{NI} Nesterov Accelerated Gradient (NAG) is another popular extension of the vanilla gradient descent algorithm that incorporates momentum to accelerate convergence and improve the generalization of neural networks \citep{nesterov1983method}.
-On top of the momentum mechanism, the most distinct feature of NAG is that the gradient is evaluated at a lookahead position based on the momentum term. \citeauthor{SIM} propose NI-FGSM (Nesterov Iterative Fast Gradient Sign Method), which integrates NAG in the iterative gradient-based attack to leverage its looking-ahead property to help escape from poor local optima.
-At each iteration, NI-FGSM first moves the data point based on the accumulated update $g^{(t)}$